LorenzoLaCorte/Cmd-Injection-TestSuite/Readme.md

 You can inject any command you want.
 My suggestion is to go with "whoami", which has an easier (and more recognizable) output.

 You will notice that some pages (e.g., ping*.php ones) are slow to test.
-If you want, you can try to make the test more efficient, for example by adding concurrency (e.g., via the asyncio module) *[BONUS - not mandatory]*
+If you want, you can try to make the test more efficient, for example by adding concurrency (e.g., via the asyncio module) *[BONUS - not mandatory]* **TODO**

-If you want to go above and beyond, fix the vulnerabilities in the attached application, and also hand in your fixed code. *[BONUS 2 - also not mandatory]*
+If you want to go above and beyond, fix the vulnerabilities in the attached application, and also hand in your fixed code. *[BONUS 2 - also not mandatory]* **TODO**

 ## What to deliver